It’s Bollywood Week so we’re celebrating the spice of India, from my kitchen to yours, with Mango Curry Chicken.

 Tweaked over several sessions of Indian cooking, to finding the right balance, Mango Curry Chicken is a mild curry, bright in colour and texture, with a complex spice balance that whips up in no time.

-1 kg (3pounds) chicken (skinless, on the bone, cut into small pieces) 2 onions, thinly sliced 1 teaspoon ginger, finely minced (or paste) 1 teaspoon garlic, finely minced (or paste) 2 tablespoons oil 3–4 whole cloves 1/2 inch cinnamon stick 2 whole green cardamom seeds 2 – 4 Green chilies, chopped (spice to taste) 2 teaspoon coriander powder 1 teaspoon red chili powder 1/2 teaspoon turmeric powder 1 mango (peeled and chopped) 2 – 3 sweet (yellow/red) peppers, sliced 2 cups okra, cut into 2 inch pieces, steamed separately 3–4 curry leaves 1 tablespoon kasoori methi (dry fenugreek leaves)
+1 kg (3pounds) chicken (skinless, on the bone, cut into small pieces) 2 onions, thinly sliced 1 teaspoon ginger, finely minced (or paste) 1 teaspoon garlic, finely minced (or paste) 2 tablespoons oil 3–4 whole cloves 1/2 inch cinnamon stick 2 whole green cardamom seeds 2 – 4 Green chilies, chopped (spice to taste) 2 teaspoon coriander powder 1 teaspoon red chili powder 1/2 teaspoon turmeric powder 1 mango (peeled and chopped) 2 – 3 sweet (yellow/red) peppers, sliced 2 cups okra, cut into 2 inch pieces, steamed separately 3–4 curry leaves 1 tablespoon kasoori methi (dry fenugreek leaves) Salt to taste

 Heat oil in non stick cooking pan and crackle the cloves, cardamoms and cinnamon.
 Next, sauté the onions till light brown.
 Add the ginger garlic paste and cook for another 30 seconds.